estnltk/estnltk-model-training/statistical_ner_labelling/readme.md

     rule_based_ner_tagging.py-->id12[new NER layer];
 ```
 ### workflow_config.ini
-contains the configuration for all the files used here.
+Contains the configuration for all the files used here.